More aging Japanese need to cope with living alone – DW – 12/13/2024

 The challenges for elderly people in modern-day Japan are immense, agrees Hiroshi Yoshida, a professor of the economics of aging at Tohoku University.

-He said more needs to be done to ensure that old people do not spend their final days alone and suffer "kodokushi," the Japanese term that translates as lonely death.
+He said more needs to be done to ensure that old people don't spend their final days alone and suffer "kodokushi," the Japanese term that translates as lonely death.

 "The average longevity of Japanese people is well into their 80s now and, in the future, it may come close to even 100 years old, but we are seeing more physical and mental health problems in these older people, which is adding stresses to the healthcare system," he told DW.